jessicarush/javascript-notes/operators.md

 ### Equality with null and undefined

 Another example of implicit coercion is seen with `null` and `undefined`.
-According to the spec, when compared with `==` the are considered equal to each other and themselves, but no other value in the language.
+According to the spec, when compared with `==` they are considered equal to each other and themselves, but no other value in the language.

 ```javascript
 let a = null;